-- 29 Comments in paragraphs a) and b) are also relevant to the proposed disclosure if management ceases to monitor an acquisition before the end of the second full year after the year of acquisition.
+- 40 Comments in subparagraphs a) and c) of paragraph 27 are also relevant to the proposed disclosure if management ceases to monitor an acquisition before the end of the second full year after the year of acquisition.
 Preparers generally agree that a "two-year basis" may sometimes not be relevant.
 This is either due to an intense integration of the acquired business just after the acquisition or because an acquisition may need a significantly longer period of time to achieve the expected benefits.
-Some preparers expressed the view that if businesses are integrated into previous businesses, these are not monitored for an extensive period of time (one or two years the most). - 30 In summary the period of monitoring depends on the acquisition, in many cases the monitoring of the acquisition will be replaced by the monitoring of the business in which the acquisition is integrated.
-Even acquisitions that are remaining in separate entities are likely not being monitored on the basis of the acquisition targets but on the basis of adjusted business plans (see as well c)).
+Some preparers expressed the view that if businesses are integrated into previous businesses, these are not monitored for an extensive period of time (one or two years the most). - In summary the period of monitoring depends on the acquisition, in many cases the monitoring of the acquisition will be replaced by the monitoring of the business in which the acquisition is integrated.
+Even acquisitions that are remaining in separate entities are likely not being monitored on the basis of the acquisition targets but on the basis of adjusted business plans (see as well d)).